Your-Name-Here/Digitex-Mods/README.md

 ### Installation

-1. Go here and copy the "link to script" script.
+1. Go here and copy the [Bracket Script].
 2. Open up your developer tools (F12 on Chrome) and click on the bottom of the console tab and paste (CTRL + V)
-3. Add your API Key to line 19 of the script then press enter.
+3. Add your [API KEY] to line 19 of the script then press enter.
 4. Profit

 ### Todos